 - Extended stay: The visa allows digital nomads to stay in Italy for up to one year, with the possibility of renewal.

-- Family-friendly: The visa allows applicants to bring close family members, ensuring a balanced work-life environment while living abroad.
+- Family-friendly: The visa also allows applicants to bring close family members, ensuring a balanced work-life environment while living abroad.

 - An inexpensive way to obtain a second residency: Unlike other types of visas, there is no need to invest in Italy.